lviens/2019_BSSA/README.md

-# Codes to reproduce some of the results of Viens and Denolle (Submitted to BSSA)
+# Codes to reproduce some of the results of Viens and Denolle (BSSA, 2019)

 * The Matlab codes in the "Codes" folder reproduce the waveforms for the NAGH and KNHH stations presented in Figure 8 as well as Figures 4a and 4c.